murmcraft/bioinfo_rnd_task/README.md

     NA12878.bam \
     validate
 ```
-where:
-- `NA12878.bam` is input BAM filename and
+where `NA12878.bam` is input BAM filename and

-- `validate` is output filename prefix.
+`validate` is output filename prefix.

 In case errors where found, the script procudes `.summary`and `.verbose` files,

 which indicate the errors and points their sources.

 [GATK documentation](https://software.broadinstitute.org/gatk/documentation/article.php?id=7571) provides tips how to fix the BAM file into a compatible format.